campa-consortium/pals/source/beamlines.md

 BeamLine:
   name: a_line
   line:
-    - lineitem: Octupole    # This is a new element not previously defined.
+    - octA:              # This is a new element not previously defined.
-        name: octA
+        type: Octupole
         Kn3L: 0.34
         ...
     ...